iandoZ/Yape/README.md

 Yape is a collection of NFTs born in July 2021: these are unique digital collectibles that live on the Ethereum Blockchain.

-32 Yape ideally forges the crown of their only king ...
+32 Yape trace verified collections that ideally forge the crown of their only King ...

 Choose your Yape, make an offer and have fun with it in the NFT market.